maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonbase.rst

     .. method:: get_common_app_menu ()

-        Returns the :class:`HildonAppMenu` that was set as common menu for this :class:`HildonProgram` .
+        Returns the :class:`HildonAppMenu` that was set as common menu for this :class:`Program` .

         :returns: the :class:`HildonAppMenu` or ``NULL`` of no common app menu was set.